jhh130910/workshop-popgenome/README.md

 GENOME.class@Tajima.D
 ```

-3. What different modules are available? (show.slots)
+3.What different modules are available? (show.slots)

-4. What module is necessary to be executed in order to obtain Wall.B?
+4.What module is necessary to be executed in order to obtain Wall.B?

-5. How could one obtain a per site estimate of Pi?
+5.How could one obtain a per site estimate of Pi?

 Obtaining statistics for regions
 --------------------------------